TurboGears/Ming/docs/userguide.rst

 ---------------

 We already know how to create and get back documents, but an ODM won't be of much use if it didn't enable editing them.
-As Ming exposes MongoDB documents as objects to update a MongoDB object you can simple change one of its properties and the UnitOfWork will track that the object needs to be updated:
+As Ming exposes MongoDB documents as objects, to update a MongoDB object you can simply change one of its properties and the UnitOfWork will track that the object needs to be updated:

 .. run-pysnippet:: ming_odm_tutorial snippet5_1